 Am I at risk?

-About 90% of people that have diabetes have type 2.
+About 90% of people who have diabetes have type 2.
 Normally it occurs in people over the age of 40 but there are some cases of younger people developing it.
 It generally develops slowly so you may not notice any symptoms of it, or there may be no symptoms at all.
 This is why it is really important to know your risk for developing type 2 so you can take action to prevent it from occurring.
 The following are established risk factors for developing type 2:

-- You are overweight, in particular if you carry weight around your middle.
+- You are overweight, in particular, if you carry weight around your middle.